gmuinos/gmuinos.github.io/stuff/visit/index.md

+## It's nicer to shower downstairs
+That's it hehe Downstairs is nicer

 ## Watching things
 You can move aside the computer screen or turn it on with password 6364 and watch stuff there if you log in on your accounts.